Lalkowy

-Lalkowy is a village in the administrative district of Gmina Smętowo Graniczne, within Starogard County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 5 km south of Smętowo Graniczne, 31 km south of Starogard Gdański, and 74 km south of the regional capital Gdańsk.
+Lalkowy (Kocievian: Puppendorf; formerly Lalkau) is a village in the administrative district of Gmina Smętowo Graniczne, within Starogard County, Pomeranian Voivodeship, in northern Poland.
 It is located in the ethnocultural region of Kociewie in the historic region of Pomerania.

-The local landmark is the medieval Gothic Saint Barbara church.
+There are three registered monuments in Lalkowy including the medieval Gothic church of Saint Barbara, its cemetery, and an historic wall.
 The Lalkowy Centre of Kociewian Culture (Centrum Kultury Kociewskiej Lalkowy) is based in the village.